 read_xlsx() function to each element of the filenames vector—i.e. to each file.
 The

-.x there is a placeholder or pronoun that means ‘whatever one we’re working on right now’.
-Mapping functions like this is just a kind of iteration where you don’t have to explicitly write a loop.
-This makes it easier to cleanly compose sequences or chains of functions without having to explicitly create a bunch of placeholder objects or declare counters and so on.
+x that is read in turn.
+Mapping a function like this is just a kind of iteration where you don’t have to explicitly write a loop.
+This makes it easier to cleanly compose sequences or chains of functions without having to create a bunch of placeholder objects, declare counters, and so on.

 Case 3: Lots of remote CSV or Excel files in a bare directory